 https://subversion.assembla.com/svn/path/to/branch_name

-Typically, tags are used to create a snapshot of your project at a certain stage.
+You can tag certain revisions and recreate that build at a later date.
+Tags are typically used to create a snapshot of your project at a certain stage.
 They are not used for development and working on a tag revision is not a good idea.

-If you need to make changes to a release which has already been tagged, create a new branch from the tag and then commit the branch.
+If you need to make changes to a release which is already tagged, create a new branch from the tag, and then commit the branch.
 Do all of your work on the branch, and then create a new tag from that branch.

 Creating a tag is exactly the same as creating a branch.
-The only difference is that the tag will be located inside of the tags directory instead of the previous branches directory.
+The only difference is that the tag is located inside of the tags directory instead of the previous branches directory.

 There is no difference between branches and tags in Subversion.
 The only difference is in what the user then does with the directory.
 Branches are typically created, edited, and then merged back into the trunk.
 Alternatively, tags are created as a snapshot of the project at a point in time and then never changed.